syncfusion-content/blazor-docs/blazor/getting-started/license-key/licensing-faq.md

 ![Get Community License Key](images/get-community-license-key.png)

-> * Syncfusion license keys are **version and platform specific**, refer to the [KB](https://www.syncfusion.com/kb/8976/how-to-generate-license-key-for-licensed-products) to generate the license key for the required version and platform.
+> * Syncfusion license keys are **version and platform specific**.
+Refer to the [KB](https://www.syncfusion.com/kb/8976/how-to-generate-license-key-for-licensed-products) to generate the license key for the required version and platform.
-> * Refer this [KB](https://www.syncfusion.com/kb/8951/which-version-syncfusion-license-key-should-i-use-in-my-application) to know about which version of the Syncfusion license key should be used in the application.
+> * Refer to this [KB](https://www.syncfusion.com/kb/8951/which-version-syncfusion-license-key-should-i-use-in-my-application) to know which version of the Syncfusion license key should be used in the application.

 ## Registering Syncfusion account for direct NuGet.org user

 If you have directly obtained Syncfusion assemblies from [NuGet.org](http://nuget.org/) and do not have a Syncfusion account, follow the steps to obtain a free 30-day trial license key:

-* Register for a free Syncfusion account [here](https://www.syncfusion.com/account/register)
+* Register for a free Syncfusion account [here](https://www.syncfusion.com/account/register).
-* Go to the start trials [page](https://syncfusion.com/account/manage-trials/start-trials) and start a trial
+* Go to the start trials [page](https://syncfusion.com/account/manage-trials/start-trials) and start a trial.
-* Finally proceed to the [Trial & Downloads section](https://www.syncfusion.com/account/manage-trials/downloads) to obtain the [license key](https://blazor.syncfusion.com/documentation/getting-started/license-key/how-to-generate)
+* Finally proceed to the [Trial & Downloads section](https://www.syncfusion.com/account/manage-trials/downloads) to obtain the [license key](https://blazor.syncfusion.com/documentation/getting-started/license-key/how-to-generate).